bibleexchange/doctine-1__textbook/en/10_introduction-to-soteriology.md

 4. Sanctification (John 17:17; I Cor.
 1:30; I Thess.
 4:3,4; 2 Thess.
 2:13)
 5. Second Coming (Matt.
 26:64; Mark 13:32; 14:62; Luke 21:27; Acts 1:11)

-We use the term ‘cardinal doctrines’ to refer to preeminent and fundamental doctrines.
+We use the term "cardinal doctrines" to refer to preeminent and fundamental doctrines.
 Generally speaking, Cardinal Doctrines are a common bond to the majority of Believers regardless of Denomination.
 Most other doctrines can be logically sub-categorized under one of these five, as well.

 Salvation is an all-inclusive word.
 The term Salvation expresses deliverance, safety, preservation, soundness, restoration, and healing.